rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 Speaking of which, there is actually a gem called [`bullet`](https://github.com/flyerhzm/bullet) that will help resolve your N+1 issues with warnings and suggestions right in your logs to use eager loading where appropriate.

-Typically, this means changing a statement like `Post.all` to `Post.all.includes(:authors)` to ensure the authors records are loaded in a separate query or through a complex join (depending on the nature of the association).
+Typically, this means changing a statement like `Post.all` to `Post.all.includes(:author)` to ensure the authors records are loaded in a separate query or through a complex join (depending on the nature of the association).